dotacow/frac-tui-rs/README.md

 # **Ratatui Fractal Renderer**

-A high-performance, multithreaded TUI (Terminal User Interface) fractal explorer written in Rust using \[Ratatui\].
+A high-performance, multithreaded TUI (Terminal User Interface) fractal explorer written in Rust using [Ratatui](https://ratatui.rs/).
 It functions as a tiling window manager for fractal simulations, allowing you to run multiple independent renders of the Mandelbrot and Burning Ship sets simultaneously.

 ![coolandsickfractaltui](frac-tui.png)